 As soon as you walk through the door, in some homes, the questions start, especially my favorite: What's for dinner?

 And just like that, the second shift, an unpaid shift, begins before your shoes are off.
-"Bringing home the bacon and fry it up in the pan" was a great hook in a 70's commercial, but for home chefs with an 8 or 12 hour work schedules, finding time to prepare a home cooked meal remains challenging.
-So many food apps exist now that are inexpensive, and can even deliver a meal before you get home.
+"Bringing home the bacon and fry it up in the pan" was a great hook in a 70's commercial, but for home chefs with an 8 or 12 hour work schedule, finding time to prepare a home cooked meal remains challenging.

-But with those deliveries, apps and drive-thru meals come some hidden numbers that can be astronomical.
-Some restaurant meals contain over 1200 calories per meal with more saturated fat, salt and sugar than is needed for a day.
+But with some these delivery apps come hidden and sometimes astronomical numbers.
+Some restaurant meals contain over 1200 calories per meal with more saturated fat, salt and sugar needed for a day.
 The latest food apps and food trucks deliver fully cooked meals in under an hour, give or take, but what else?
 How much salt, added sugar , food dyes?

 For some Americans, most of their sodium intake, — over 75% -- is found in packaged and processed food, and restaurant food, according to the Centers for Disease Control and Prevention.
-And in restaurants, some of us eat an extra 200 calories more per meal.
+And dining in restaurants can lead to an extra 200 calories more per meal.

 Now, switch up the chefs.
 You in the kitchen, with the right ingredients, in the right portions, can help prevent or manage common chronic health diseases like Type 2 diabetes, hypertension, cardiovascular disease.
 And with time, create a entree on par with most restaurants.

-The medicine cabinet may be in the bathroom, but the real command center at home, when it comes to health, is in the kitchen.
+The medicine cabinet may be in the bathroom, but the real command center at home, when it comes to health and wellness, is in the kitchen.

 Every meal or snack has numbers attached- calories, fat , sodium and sugar content- that hyperlink to these numbers- blood pressure, glucose ,cholesterol, and pounds.
 A holistic approach to disease prevention or management that includes diet modification and home cooked meals can serve up the necessary numbers for a healthier household that saves money in the household budget ,and maybe, reduces valuable time spent in the physician's office, hospital or emergency room.